-^{ &}lt;u>NOTE: This document is meant to reflect the minimum academic credential (degree/certificate) used as the basis for determining all qualified faculty.
+^{} NOTE: This document is meant to reflect the minimum academic credential (degree/certificate) used as the basis for determining all qualified faculty.
 Some courses and programs require additional qualifications beyond what are listed as minimum academic credentials or equivalent/tested experience, including such things as accreditation requirements and work-related experience.
+All full-time faculty employed, as of the ratification date of this contract, are considered to be minimally qualified through minimum credentials or equivalent/tested experience.